alhajee/alhajee.github.io/README.md

 Hi, I’m **Muhammad**, A FullStack Software Engineer from Nigeria, I obtained a major in computer science and I've worked in industries like E-Commerce, Fintech and Data science.

 I started my journey as a **security enthusiast** where I helped find vulnerabilities in systems.
 Then I worked my way up to a **full stack software engineer** where I built solutions ranging from Web, Mobile & IOT.
 It was very challenging because prior to this role I have only found ways to break systems, not build them.
-Some of my key contributions include discovering & patching architectural and design flaws in a major Government system, building a platform that uses real-time GIS data in for dispatching and managing logistics.
+Some of my key contributions include discovering & patching architectural and design flaws in a major Government system, building a platform that uses real-time data in for dispatching and managing logistics.

 Finally, transitioning into a **machine learning engineer** where I specialized in building, testing, deploying and maintaining ML systems in production, I am able to ensure reliability and confidence across different slices of data (`Measuring performance decay, Fairness & Data drift etc.`) My most recent work includes leading a team of Engineers to build a `Demand forecasting` model that analyzes `Time-series` data and predicts product `inventory & sales`.